Ermont Halte station

 Ermont-Halte is a railway station in the commune of Ermont (Val-d'Oise department), France.
 The station is served by Transilien Paris Nord (line H) trains from Paris to Persan-Beaumont via Saint-Leu-la-Forêt.
-In 2003, there were between 7,500 and 15,000 passengers per day.
+In 2024, there were 1.1 million passengers.
 The station has free parking for 200 vehicles.
 Ermont-Halte is located on the line from Ermont-Eaubonne to Valmondois, that was opened in 1876.
 The line was electrified in 1970.